Beyond the Black Box: Identifiable Interpretation and Control in Generative Models via Causal Minimality: Introduction

 A cornerstone of our contribution is establishing the first identifiability results for \emph{selection}-based~\citep{zheng2024detecting,spirtes1995causal,hernan2004structural,zhang2008completeness,bareinboim2022recovering,forre2020causal,correa2019identification,chen2024modeling} hierarchical models.
 In such models, higher-level variables emerge as effects of compositions of lower-level variables, where higher-level variables control and select the configuration of lower-level ones.
 This fundamentally diverges from traditional hierarchical causal models~\citep{pearl2009causality,choi2011learning,zhang2004hierarchical}, in which causal influence typically propagates from higher to lower levels.
 The selection model structure is particularly adept at capturing the intricate conditional dependencies among low-level features for forming coherent high-level concepts -- it explains how specific arrangements of wheels, doors, and a roof constitute a recognizable ``car'', rather than a disjointed collection of parts.
 Traditional hierarchical models often neglect such intra-level dependencies by assuming no within-layer causal edges, as explicitly modeling them would yield overly dense graphs.
 The selection mechanism, in contrast, offers a simpler approach to this essential coordination.
 Its adherence to the minimality principle strongly favors it as a more accurate representation of the true model.

 Despite the appeal, their identifiability has been underexplored.
 Prior research has largely centered on traditional hierarchical structures.
 Moreover, their techniques often rest on simplifying assumptions (e.g., linearity~\citep{xie2022identification, huang2022latent, dong2023versatile, anandkumar2013learning} or achieve only subspace-level identifiability~\citep{kong2023identification}).
 Such methods are generally inapplicable to the hierarchical selection models.
-Our framework is the first to establish \emph{component-wise} identifiability for both \emph{continuous and discrete hierarchical selection} models.
-Specifically, we demonstrate that under well-defined minimality conditions (Conditions~\ref{cond:vision_identification}-\ref{asmp:sparsity} and \ref{cond:text_identification}-\ref{asmp:minimality}), the learned representations are equivalent to the true latent variables of the underlying hierarchical process.
+Our framework is the first to establish \emph{component-wise} identifiability for \emph{continuous hierarchical selection} models.
+Specifically, we demonstrate that under the minimality conditions in Conditions~\ref{cond:vision_identification}-\ref{asmp:sparsity}, the learned representations are equivalent to the true latent variables of the underlying hierarchical process.
 This disentanglement of individual, atomic concepts is what affords significantly more nuanced interpretability and precise control in the resulting generative models.

 By applying the derived sparsity constraints to state-of-the-art generative models, we successfully extract their innate hierarchical concept graphs (Figure~\ref{fig:topic_figure}).
 This not only illuminates their internal knowledge organization but also shows that causally-grounded concepts serve as highly effective levers for model steering.
 Our experiments illustrate key implications of our theorems and show how a principled, causal understanding can guide the application of established interpretation techniques.